-This is your best bet if you’re looking for things to do in Galway City that are a mix of fast-paced and laid back.
-Quay Street is perfect for an afternoon wander through the best mix of shops, restaurants, cafés, and pubs (it is Ireland, after all).
+Quay Street is your best bet if you’re looking for things to do in Galway City that are a mix of fast-paced and laid back.
+Quay Street is perfect for an afternoon wander through the best combination of shops, restaurants, cafés, and pubs (it is Ireland, after all).

 If you’re hungry, the area boasts excellent local oysters; you can wash them down with a pint from a bar (or two!) that comes highly recommended, such as Tig Coili or O’Connell’s Bar.